zrl4836/tensorflow_octConv/README.md

 # tensorflow_octConv

+### Paper:《Drop an Octave: Reducing Spatial Redundancy in Convolutional Neural Networks with Octave Convolution》.

-Implementation of OctaveConv in Tensorflow (https://arxiv.org/abs/1904.05049)
+Implementation of [OctaveConv](https://arxiv.org/abs/1904.05049) in Tensorflow